swannodette/baduk/_posts/2018-04-21-NYIG-tournaments.markdown

 and Andrew would be making the Stonybrook tournament in a couple of weeks.
 I asked them if they were planning on attending US Go Congress - and they both thought it would be unlikely.
-We talked Hikaru No Go and our favorites pro before rushing to pay the bill to get back for rounds 3 and 4.
+We talked Hikaru No Go and our favorite pros before rushing to pay the bill to get back for rounds 3 and 4.

 <div style="float:right; align: center; padding: 2px; margin-left: 1em;">